VisheshGupta2004/infonetica-project/README.md

-# Infonetica-Project – Configurable Workflow Engine (State‑Machine API)
+# Infonetica-Project

-This is a variant of the original workflow engine, with a new folder structure and naming.

 ---

 ## Environment

 - Requires: .NET 8 SDK or later
-- Tested on: Windows 10
+- Tested on: Windows 11

 ---